qod-dante/News-Hompage-by-qod-dante/README.md

 ### Useful resources

-- [W3Schools](https://w3schools.com) - I'm pretty every developer worth their salt knows this site.
+- [W3Schools](https://w3schools.com) - I'm pretty sure every developer worth their salt knows this site.
 But just in case I'm wrong, this is where I found answers and examples to the many Grid and Media Query questions I had.
 It's one of the greatest resources for referencing.

 ## Author